 Counseling can be an important aid in your efforts to get to the heart of your mutual woundedness.
 A professional therapist will be able to assist you as you seek to identify destructive relational patterns and to avoid them in the future.
 Focus on the Family's Counseling Department would be happy to provide you with a list of referrals to Christian counselors in your area.
 They can be reached at this number.
 We're here to come alongside you in any way we can, and we'd sincerely like to help you put your marriage on a new footing.

-In this iQuestions video from Focus on the Family, Dr. Gary Chapman explains what happens when the person apologizing is not speaking your "apology language."
+Is Saying "I'm Sorry" Enough?: Dr. Gary Chapman explains what happens when the person apologizing is not speaking your "apology language."

 From Anger to Intimacy: How Forgiveness Can Transform Your Marriage (book)